France-ioi/taskgrader/docs/basicusage.md

 This command will start a new task in the folder `mynewtask`; use it if you want to write a task for use with the taskgrader.
 It will ask you a few questions to guide you through the various components of a task, and write a base task with some example files.
 The next section describes that in more detail.

-    cd examples/task3 ; ../../tools/taskstarter/taskstarter.py test
+    cd examples/taskMinimal ; ../../tools/taskstarter/taskstarter.py test

 A task may be tested as shown with this command.
-Here it will test the example `task3`.
+Here it will test the example task in folder `taskMinimal`.

 More details on usage can be found through this documentation.